GNOME/glib/docs/backports.md

    - For example, by splitting changes to be backported into a separate commit from those which should not be backported, or splitting out changes which are more likely to cause conflicts when cherry-picked
+ * Backports should be done as soon as a fix lands on the unstable branch, rather than waiting until when the next stable release is due and then backporting multiple changes from the unstable branch at once.
+This gives more opportunity for backported changes to be tested, and reduces the chance of backporting the wrong thing, or missing a backport.
  * These rules are not entirely prescriptive: there may be situations where maintainers agree that a backport is necessary even if it breaks some of these rules, due to the balance of fixing a critical bug vs keeping things